-The attorneys at Spindler, Nausieda & Associates help clients who are impacted by parental kidnappings.
-If you wish to speak to a family law lawyer in Michigan about your options if your child has been taken by the other parent without your consent, please contact us.
+The Michigan Child Custody Attorneys at Kathryn Wayne-Spindler & Associates help clients who are impacted by parental kidnapping.
+If you wish to speak to a family law lawyer in Michigan about your options; if your child has been taken by the other parent without your consent, please contact us at 248-676-1000.

-Fewer than 1 percent of all child abductions are by strangers.
+Michigan Child Custody Attorney Kathryn Wayne-Spindler has been in Family Law in Wayne and Oakland Counties for more than 20 years and knows that fewer than one percent of all child abductions are by strangers.
 More often, it is a parent who takes a child.
 This is devastating for the custodial parent and terrifying for the child.
-In the vast majority of kidnappings it is a parent who believes he or she has been deprived of time with a child or who believes that the child is in danger, which resorts to kidnapping.
+In the vast majority of parental kidnappings, it is a parent who believes he or she has been deprived of time with a child or who believes that the child is in danger, who then resorts to parental kidnapping.
 Once a child is taken, the child is often transported to another state.

 Parental Kidnapping Prevention Act (PKPA)

-The PKPA is a federal law that provides requirements for how states enforce interstate child custody determinations.
-A state may not take jurisdiction of a child custody proceeding that was commenced while another child custody proceeding involving the same children and parents is pending in another state.
+The PKPA is a Federal Law that provides requirements for how states enforce interstate child custody determinations.
+A state may not take jurisdiction of a child custody proceeding that was commenced while another child custody case involving the same children and parents is pending in another state.
 This prevents a parent from taking a child and filing a new action in a new state.
+It is one important method of deterring potential parental kidnapping incidents.

 - (1) An adoptive or natural parent of a child shall not take that child, or retain that child for more than 24 hours, with the intent to detain or conceal the child from any other parent or legal guardian of the child who has custody or parenting time rights pursuant to a lawful court order at the time of the taking or retention, or from the person or persons who have adopted the child, or from any other person having lawful charge of the child at the time of the taking or retention.